dvirtz/vscode-parquet-viewer/README.md

 # parquet-viewer

-Views [Apache Parquet](https://parquet.apache.org/) files as JSON.
+Views [Apache Parquet](https://parquet.apache.org/) files as text (JSON or CSV).

 ## Features

-When opening a Parquet file, a JSON presentation of the file will open automatically:
+When opening a Parquet file, a textual presentation of the file will open automatically:

 ![automatic](images/automatic.gif)

-After closing the JSON view, it is possible to reopen it by clicking on the link in the parquet view.
+After closing the textual view, it is possible to reopen it by clicking on the link in the parquet view.

 ![command](images/reopen.gif)